 If you do not clear coat your pieces, they will turn out to be a metallic gray when you use shoe polish on them, which may be something you want (see below).

-The left photo did not get a clear coat and the shoe polish stuck to the main surfaces more giving it a metallic look.
+The first photo did not get a clear coat and the shoe polish stuck to the main surfaces more giving it a metallic look.

-The right photo has the clear coat before the shoe polish was applied, and it wipes off to a much cleaner look.
+The second photo has the clear coat before the shoe polish was applied, and it wipes off to a much cleaner look.
 This paint job was used on the starship pieces.

 Applying Black Shoe Polish